Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Some [[hunter types]] have special effects as they spend Luck, as well:

-- When [[the Chosen]] spends Luck, you need to include something from their fate in the game.
+- When [[The Chosen]] spends Luck, you need to include something from their fate in the game.
 - When [[the Crooked]] spends Luck, that means someone from their past is going to reappear soon.
-- When [[the Spooky]] spends Luck, the demands of their dark side will grow.
+- When [[The Spooky]] spends Luck, the demands of their dark side will grow.

 [[Dealing With Arcs]]